 In fact, a 2016 Gallup report revealed that 21 percent of Millennials say they've changed jobs within the past year [more than three times the number of non-Millennials].

 Through some self-reflection and research on Millennials in organizational culture, I think I’ve figured out some reasons why we [yes, including myself] create challenges for employee retention:

 Nowadays, purpose-driven companies are standing at the top of the job market because of how integrated their purpose is in the roles of their employees.
-As we know at DH, having a higher purpose motivates people intrinsically for the long-run and extends farther than monetary incentives.
+As we know at DH, having a higher purpose motivates people intrinsically for the long run and extends farther than monetary incentives.
 By defining a higher purpose, a company can see how they make an impact in their community [and the world].

 But why do Millennials want to prioritize impact in their job search?

-Simon Sinek gives some great insight on this – through social media and pressures from their parents, Millennials have lower self-esteem than other generations because of how frequent they compare themselves to others [we can write a whole article about this too].
+Simon Sinek gives some great insight on this – through social media and pressures from their parents, Millennials have lower self-esteem than other generations because of how frequently they compare themselves to others [we can write a whole article about this too].